hashicorp/terraform/website/source/docs/internals/providers/lifecycle.html.md

 ![Terraform Provider Lifecycle](docs/lifecycle-diagram.png)

-Once we have that diff, we know which resources need to be created, updated, or destroyed.
+Once Terraform generates that diff, it knows which resources need to be created, updated, or destroyed.
 The `Create`, `Update`, and `Destroy` functions for the resources are called as appropriate, and the `ResourceData` instance they modify is persisted as the state when the call returns.